 Adult Spirocerca lupi are bright red worms, 40 mm (male) to 70 mm (female) long, generally located within nodules in the esophageal, gastric, or aortic walls.
-Infections are seen in southern areas of the USA as well as in most tropical regions worldwide.
+Infections are seen in southern areas of the USA as well as in many tropical and subtropical regions worldwide (eg, Greece, India, Israel, Japan, South Africa).
 Dogs are infected by eating an intermediate host (usually dung beetle) or a transport host (eg, chickens, reptiles, or rodents).
-The larvae migrate via the wall of the celiac artery to the thoracic aorta, where they usually remain for ∼3 mo.
-Eggs are passed in feces ∼5–6 mo after infection.
+The larvae migrate via the wall of the celiac artery to the thoracic aorta, where they usually remain for ~3 mo.
+Eggs are passed in feces ~5–6 mo after infection.

-Most dogs with S lupi infection show no clinical signs.
+Most dogs with S lupi infection show no clinical signs, but when signs are present, they most commonly include weight loss, coughing, and dyspnea.
 When the esophageal lesion is very large (usually when it has become neoplastic), the dog has difficulty swallowing and may vomit repeatedly after trying to eat.
 Such dogs salivate profusely and eventually become emaciated.
 In addition, dogs may develop thickening of the long bones characteristic of hypertrophic osteopathy.
 These clinical signs are suggestive of spirocercosis with associated neoplasia in regions where the parasite is prevalent.
 Occasionally, a dog dies suddenly as the result of massive hemorrhage into the thorax after rupture of the aorta damaged by the developing worms.

 Many infections are not diagnosed until necropsy.
 The granulomas vary greatly in size and location in the esophagus but usually are sufficiently characteristic to be diagnostic, even if the worms are no longer present.
 Worms and granulomas may be present in the lungs, trachea, mediastinum, stomach wall, or other abnormal locations.
 Healed aneurysms of the aorta persist for the life of the dog and are diagnostic of previous infection.
 When sarcomas are associated with the infection, the esophageal lesion usually is larger and often contains cartilage or bone; metastases frequently are present in the lungs, lymph nodes, heart, liver, or kidneys.